mapbiomas-brazil/agriculture/temporary-perennial-crops/README.md

  - MAPBIOMAS/C5/AGRICULTURE/TEMPORARY_PERENNIAL/RESULTS/**SEPARATION**
  - MAPBIOMAS/C5/AGRICULTURE/TEMPORARY_PERENNIAL/**REFERENCE_MAP**

-On the **REFERENCE_MAP** collection, you must provide reference maps for the sampling, with a property `year` with the year of the map.
+On the **REFERENCE_MAP** collection, you must provide reference maps for the sampling, with pixel values of 1 for sugar cane and 0 for other classes, and a property `year` with the year of the map.

 You also need to provide the training samples for the crops separation in **Feature Collection**:

  - MAPBIOMAS/C5/AGRICULTURE/TEMPORARY_PERENNIAL/**SAMPLES**

+ Each sample must have a property `class` with value 1 for annual crop sample and 2 for perrenial crop sample.

 ### Classification